celery/celery/docs/userguide/routing.rst

 A router is a class that decides the routing options for a task.

-All you need to define a new router, is to create a class with a ``route_for_task`` method:
+All you need to define a new router is to create a class with a ``route_for_task`` method:

 .. code-block:: python